ninryt/taxdatabase-sql-tableau/README.md

 This included: Retrieving Data for Analysis:

-✅ Calculating total travel expenses (including additional costs).
+- Calculating total travel expenses (including additional costs).
-✅ Generating reports on conference and meeting costs.
+- Generating reports on conference and meeting costs.
-✅ Analyzing expenses across years, locations, and event types.
+- Analyzing expenses across years, locations, and event types.

 Below, you can see me performing live data analysis, showcasing my workflow and technical skills in action.
 The recording highlights:

 ➡️ Real-Time Analysis & Coding
 ​​​​​​​➡️ Demonstratin of: how I approach tasks, troubleshoot and refine queries.
+---

 # 🎥 EXPLORE MY LIVE DATA ANALYSIS

-[![Watch the video](https://img.youtube.com/vi/XaD5T39uOAE/maxresdefault.jpg)](https://youtu.be/XaD5T39uOAE)
+➡️ **To open in a new tab:** Right-click the link and select **"Open link in new tab"** 🆕 [![Watch the video](https://img.youtube.com/vi/XaD5T39uOAE/maxresdefault.jpg)](https://youtu.be/XaD5T39uOAE)

 ---